 Can I Take My Dog Abroad?

-The good news is that your dog will still be able to join you on European holidays but there will be some changes under the PETS Travel Scheme because the UK will no longer be a member of the EU.
-However, these changes will not come into effect until 1 January 2021, following the transition period.
+The good news is that your dog will still be able to join you on European holidays but there will be some changes under the PETS Travel Scheme because the UK is no longer be a member of the EU.

 Travelling abroad with a dog after 1 January 2021

 From 1 January 2021, the UK is classed as a third country and different rules apply for travelling to EU countries and Northern Ireland after this date.
 An EU pet passport issued in the UK is no longer valid.

 If you are planning to take your dog abroad, here’s what you need to do:

 - Have your dog vaccinated against rabies – they must be at least 12 weeks old before they can be vaccinated.

 - Wait 21 days after the primary vaccination before travel.

 - No more than 10 days before you travel to the EU get an Animal Health Certificate for your dog from your vet.

 Your dog’s animal health certificate will be valid: